slatedocs/slate/source/index.html.md

 The <span style="color:red"> Players </span> returns data for particular players by <span style="color:red"> name </span>.

-Required fields to request NFL Player data:
+The required fields to request NFL Player data are as follows:

 **Required Fields**